colin-mccarthy/k3s-pi-hole/README.md

 $ kubectl apply -f manifests/

 ```
+If you get an error while applying the manifests, run kubectl apply -f manifests/ again.
+Sometimes the resources required are not deployed yet.

+## Success 🎉

 Now you should be able to access the Pi-hole web Gui at http://(node-IP):80 and http://(node-IP)/admin